arjunsutharr/nodejs-authentication/README.md

      - GOOGLE_CLIENT_ID: Your Google Client ID for Google Sign-In
      - GOOGLE_CLIENT_SECRET: Your Google Client Secret for Google Sign-In

-4. Start the server: `node app.js` 5.
-Visit `http://localhost:3000` in your browser to access the application.
+4. Start the server: `node app.js`
+5. Visit (`http://localhost:3000` or the port specified in your .env file) in your browser to access the application.

 ## Security Considerations